infracloudio/Kasten-K10-Oracle-BluePrint/README.md

 ## Installing the Oracle DB

-To install the Oracle database using deployment file with differnt available 12c, 18c and 19c please refer respecitive folder for the same.
+To install the Oracle database using deployment file with differnt available 12c, 18c and 19c please refer oracle12c, oracle18ee and oracle19ee directory respecitively.

 ## Integrating with K10